l00sy4/l00sy4.github.io/_posts/2023-12-15-ROPEmporium part1.md

 0   0x00001060 0x00601060 17  18   .data   ascii /bin/cat flag.txt
 ```

-Fortunately, we discover that the  `/bin/cat flag.txt` string is present.
+Fortunately, we discover that the  `/bin/cat flag.txt` string is present in the file.
 If we overwrite the argument of `system` to this string, we get the flag.

 In order to achieve this we need to overwrite the RDI register, as that is where `system` expects its argument to be.
 Let's use `ROPgadget` to look for a gadget that may help us